Site icon The Mac Security Blog

-Apple’s AirTags allows you to track items almost anywhere, leveraging the network of nearly one billion iOS devices around the world.
-You can use them to track your keys and luggage, your musical instruments and your tools, or even your bicycle or skateboard.
+You can use Apple’s AirTags to track items almost anywhere, leveraging the network of nearly one billion iOS devices around the world.
+You can track your keys and luggage, your musical instruments and your tools, or even your bicycle or skateboard.

-You can use the Find My app to locate your tagged items, and, as you get close to them, if you have an iPhone 11 or later, you can get precise directions until you find your lost item.
+And if you need to locate an item, you can use the Find My app to zero in on them; as you get close to them, if you have an iPhone 11 or later, you can get precise directions until you find your lost item.

-Here’s everything you can do with AirTags, and everything else you may want to know about them—with links to articles we’ve published that go into more detail.
+Here’s the complete and definitive guide to everything you can do with AirTags, and everything else you may want to know about them—with links to other articles we’ve published that go into more detail.

-You can use the Find My app on your iPhone (or even Siri) to locate AirTagged items, and get directions as you get closer.
+You can use the Find My app on your iPhone (or even Siri) to locate AirTagged items, and get directions as you get closer, with an iPhone 11 or later.

 Read Hands On with Apple’s AirTags: Find Lost Keys, Bags, and More for more information about setting up and using AirTags.